dmccrthy/dmccrthy/README.md

 <br>

 <p>
 Hi.
 My name is Dan and I'm currently a student studying computer science.
 I like to work on different side projects in my freetime which I often upload here on github.
-As a of recently, I've been learning about reactive web development using frameworks like vue.js and react, and have a porfolio website you can view <a href="https://www.dmccarthy.org">here</a>.
+I've listed some of my main interests below, and you can view my porfolio website <a href="https://www.dmccarthy.org">here</a>.
 </p>

 <br />